5jt/dyalog-cookbook/manuscript/08_handlingErrors.md

 ∇
 ~~~

 Doesn't that contradict our policy to avoid meaningless constants in the code?
 It does indeed.
 Let's fix this.
-There is a class `EventCodes` available that contains symbolic names for all these error numbers.
+There is a class `EventCodes` available on the APLTree that contains symbolic names for all these error numbers.
 The symbolic names are taken from the help page you get when you press `F1` on `⎕TRAP`.
 Add this class to your DYAPP file:

 ~~~
 ...